mnaji42/lava-grid/docs/COMMENTING_GUIDELINES.md

 - **Update comments:** Always update documentation when changing code.
 - **Use examples:** For complex functions, add usage examples in doc comments.
 - **Document edge cases and errors:** Especially for public APIs.
+- **Minimalism:** When in doubt, prefer fewer comments, but ensure all business logic and non-obvious decisions are explained.

 ---